Hurricane Irma plows through Cuba

 Poor conditions in Cuba continue

-A hurricane warning remained in place as of 5 a.m.
-ET on Sunday for the Cuban provinces of Ciego de Avila, Sancti Spiritus, Villa Clara, Matanzas, and La Habana.
+A hurricane warning remained in place as of 8 a.m.
+ET on Sunday for the Cuban provinces of Matanzas and La Habana.

 The latest advisory from the US National Hurricane Center said that the searing winds and vicious rain conditions would continue in Cuba throughout Sunday morning as the storm barrels through the Florida Keys and towards the United States mainland.